Brunnerne/ctfpilot-discord-bot/README.md

 ## Overview

 The Discord Bot accelerates CTF challenge development, by turning Discord into a challenge management and bootstrapping tool.
 Each challenge lives as an issue enriched with labels (Category, Difficulty, base `Challenge`), optional milestone, and optional Projects status field.
-Channels can be mapped to issues for contextual operations (e.g. updating status or difficulty without re‑typing numbers).
+Channels can be mapped to issues for contextual operations (e.g. updating status or difficulty without re-typing numbers).

 ## Key Features